 – The course consists of one week's theory and information about the Swedish school system, three weeks practical school–based experience in a school of our choice (I have chosen an upper secondary high school with students of ages 16–19) and a final week of theory and seminars.

 c) Essay (2500 words)

-– This unit of study has been approved by the Faculty of Education and Social Work at the University of Sydney, and will replace an Education 3 option available in the 5th year of the combined degree (therefore, reduced study load in semester 1, year 5).
+– This unit of study has been approved by the Sydney School of Education and Social Work at the University of Sydney, and will replace an Education 3 option available in the 5th year of the combined degree (therefore, reduced study load in semester 1, year 5).

 – I received a $2000 Australian Government STMP Short–term Mobility Program mobility subsidy (scholarship), to cover the cost of flights/accommodation.

 – I was permitted to take out a HECS loan to help cover the cost of the exchange.

 Umea University, Sweden which is 600km North of Stockholm and 400km south of the Arctic Circle.
 Throughout January and February (the time of the exchange is Winter in Sweden), Umea experiences average temperatures of –17 degrees centigrade with fours of daylight each day.